Search by name to view your registration information, voting history, vote absentee or make updates to your registration.

 How to Become a Poll Worker

-Wisconsin is looking for citizens to serve as poll workers for the August 11, 2020 and November 3, 2020 elections.
+Wisconsin is looking for citizens to serve as poll workers for the November 3, 2020 election.
 Many of our veteran poll workers have to sit this one out, so we need younger citizens to step up!
 Due to the COVID-19 pandemic many Wisconsin cities, towns and villages are looking for extra volunteers to assist with running the election.

 If you are interested, find your clerk by searching using your address here: https://myvote.wi.gov/en-us/MyMunicipalClerk.
 Just click on their email address to send them a message with “Poll Worker Applicant” in the subject line with a few words about your interest and your contact information!